pantheon-systems/documentation/source/_docs/nested-docroot.md

   </div>
 </div>

-Please verify file relocation with `git status` after using one of these commands before committing and pushing.
+After using one of these commands, verify the new file locations with `git status` before committing and pushing.

 ## Troubleshooting